Sextortion. One of several threats to our children. Parents, we should be aware of the danger and talk with our children.

 Sextortion is “extortion in which a perpetrator threatens to expose sexually compromising information (such as sexually explicit private images or videos of the victim) unless the victim meets certain demands.”[i]
 They may demand additional sexual content, sexual activity, or money.
 Victims often know their extorters.
 A current or former boyfriend or girlfriend may have an image the victim sent to them confidentially believing their interaction was personal and private.
 Then the offender uses the content against them.

-Often, victims haven’t met their blackmailer in person.
+In other cases, victims haven’t met their blackmailer in person.
 I’ve heard several stories of teens who have taken their own lives after they were sextorted online.
 One such teenage boy thought he was interacting with a teen girl on Instagram.
 Only it wasn’t a teen girl.
-And the predators were recording the “sexual encounter.”
+And the predators recorded the “sexual encounter.”
 They then threatened to send the video to his friends and family if he didn’t pay them.
 He took his own life.

-Boys and girls alike get caught in this scheme.
+Boys and girls alike get caught in these schemes.
 These preteens and teens believe wholeheartedly they’re communicating with a peer or someone who loves them.
-There’s a certain level of trust that exists.
-The victim complies with a request under false pretenses.
+They trust the person on the other end of the screen.
+The victim complies with requests made under false pretenses.
 Then the threats begin.
 Sometimes offenders ask for money.
 Other times they ask for more images or videos which are then be uploaded to pornographic sites.

 Social Media

-One of the comments in the webinar that caused me to pause and think was this: Low risk children can be caught in this behavior, too.
+A startling fact emerged from the webinar: Low risk children can be caught in this behavior, too.
 Everyone has a vulnerability.
 Traffickers and predators are master manipulators.
 They know how to use vulnerabilities, whatever they may be.

 We all have vulnerabilities, and they may change from day to day.
 A student may have a great home life, get good grades, and be the best on the soccer team.
 However, she may still feel insecure from time to time.
 An unfriendly remark could be a source of pain one day but not bother her a week later.
-A trafficker and sextortionist knows when to swoop in and what to say to manipulate her into his net.
+Traffickers and sextortionists know when to swoop in and what to say in order to manipulate her into their nets.

 All children have vulnerabilities and any child can be targeted.
-Therefore, we should do our best to keep our children safe from predators in person and online.
+So, what are some effective ways to keep our children safe?

 Safety Measures

-• Protecting our children begins with the relationship.
-Cultivate a healthy relationship.
-Interact with your children.
+- Interact.
 Be available.
 Have difficult conversations.
 Show them you’re willing to talk about anything and everything.
 Remind them frequently that you love them unconditionally, are available when they’re on top of the world and when they’re in trouble, and you are on their side.
+Protecting teens begins with cultivating a healthy relationship.

-• Tell your children to keep their social media platforms on private and not to share personal information, especially in a personal message.
+- Ask your teens to keep their social media platforms on private and not to share personal information, especially in a personal message.

 If your organization, church, or homeschool group needs a speaker, check out the speaking page at Hopeful Mom and send me an email.